Iliana Rocha

 away part of the horizon, rubbing it onto my face, the better

-, & you were like a crow attached to me with an elastic
+to see you with, & you were like a crow attached to me with an elastic

 band, wearing holes in the front door of my body until my future